-The Law Department reviewed City Council Bill 22-0296 for form and legal sufficiency.
-The bill changes the zoning for the property known as 810 Leadenhall Street from IMU-1 to TOD-4.
+The Law Department has reviewed City Council Bill 25-0053 for form and legal sufficiency.
+The bill would change the zoning for the property known as 4001 East Baltimore Street (Block 6279, Lot 009), as outlined in red on the accompanying plat, from the I-2-Zoning District to the IMU-1 Zoning District.
+The bill would take effect on the 30th day after enactment.